gravitational/teleport/docs/4.3/trustedclusters.md

 $ tctl create cluster.yaml
 ```

-At this point the users of the main cluster should be able to see "leaf" in the list of available clusters.
+At this point the users of the "root" cluster should be able to see "leaf" in the list of available clusters.

 !!! warning "HTTPS configuration"